Archer hunting bull

 Collection ex-Williams Collection

-Museum Number N/A
+Museum number N/A

 Condition, shape slightly worn

-Culture / Production Place Neo-Assyrian
+Culture Neo-Assyrian

 Provenance ex-Williams Collection: assembled by Reverend Dr William Frederick Williams; after him, owned by Mr Robert S. Williams of Utica, New York

-First Occurrence before 1886
+First occurence before 1886

 Archaeological context N/A